 Google third-party policy

-Accountability is a core principle of Google advertising, and we want to make sure advertisers – whether they work directly with Google or not – understand how Google advertising is performing for them and what to expect from their third-party partners.
+Accountability is a core principle of Google advertising, and we want to make sure that advertisers – whether they work directly with Google or not – understand how Google advertising is performing for them and what to expect from their third-party partners.

 Our third-party policy covers three areas:

 - Transparency requirements: Information that you need to share with your customers